jimkang/what-has-he-done/README.md

 You can open your browser to that.

-Run `make lint` and before committing.
+Run `eslint .` and before committing.

 Tests
 -----